2024 Key Democratic House Races

 U.S. House Member, Ohio-District 1

 A former public school teacher, Landsman was unopposed in the March 19 primary.
 He's vying for his second two-year term in the House.
-He will face Republican Orlando Sonza in the Nov.
+He faces Republican Orlando Sonza in the Nov.
 5 general election.

 Ohio-09